label32/LootProtect/README.md

 ## Loot Protection
 Yet another player loot protection plugin for Rust

-Uses ZoneManager, Friends, Clans, Rust teams
+- Uses ZoneManager, Friends, Clans, Rust teams

-Player boxes, workbenches, etc. are protected from opening by others.
+- Player boxes, workbenches, etc. are protected from opening by others.
 With Friends/Clans/Teams support, a player's friends will maintain access.

+- A list of zones can be set to only protect boxes in those zones.

+- A schedule can be set to disable/enable the plugin throughout the actual or in-game time and day.

 Note that this is not damage control, only access to contents.